acts-project/acts/docs/fatras/fatras.md

 ## Principle

 Fatras makes use of the geometry, navigation and propagation modules of ACTS.
-Given that the navigation module of ACTS is capable of predicting the particle trajectory through the detector geometry, it can be used - togehter with the transport/stepper code of the propagator module as a particle simulator through the detector.
+Given that the navigation module of ACTS is capable of predicting the particle trajectory through the detector geometry, it can be used - together with the transport/stepper code of the propagator module as a particle simulator through the detector.

 For Fatras, however, the material interaction of the particle is then changed to run using random numbers that are used for emulating physics processes.
 Technically, this is enabled with the `actor` mechanism of the propagator.